Cherry Salad with Parsley, Walnuts, and Pomegranate Vinaigrette

 Type your email below and I’ll send it to you!
 As a bonus, you’ll receive recipes, shop specials, and more.

-All of the tart cherry worship has left our sweet cherries, the dark reds found at stands dotting the sides of the road from Gaylord north to the U.P., in a bit of an eclipse of the heart.
-Perhaps cherries arenโ€™t unlike people; sometimes the sweet ones get less attention.
+All of the tart cherry worship leaves sweet cherries in a bit of an eclipse of the heart.
+Perhaps cherries aren’t unlike people; sometimes the sweet ones get less attention.

-Sweet cherries are not good for pie, so around here we end up just eating them, handful after handful, spitting the pits ever-so-properly into a fist, or wildly out the car window.
-But the cook in me has been wanting to do something more (meaning โ€œin additionโ€ as opposed to โ€œbetterโ€).
+Sweet cherries are not good for pie, so we end up just eating them, handful after handful.
+We spit the pits ever-so-properly into a fist, or wildly out the car window.

 Cherry and walnut salad with green parsley in a blue and white bowl